 - It is further recommended to use plastic baby bottles that can be compressed, thereby increasing the flow.

-- Finally, if all the mentioned above do not prove sufficient, there be used specially designed baby bottles, such as the baby bottle HABERMAN (where they are available in Greece and you can use them with a special film on YOUTUBE), or the baby bottle MEAD JOHNSON (that you can only procure online).
+- Finally, if all the above mentioned prove insufficient, specially designed baby bottles may be used, such as the baby bottle HABERMAN (available in Greece.
+Usage shown on a special film on YOUTUBE), or the baby bottle MEAD JOHNSON (that you can only procure online).

 - The baby bottles do not require sterilization after each use.
 Washing with warm water and soap is enough.